 Dr. Ehrsson believes his experiments produced authentic OBEs.
 He claimed that the study was the first of its kind to produce OBEs in healthy people.
 The study was also particularly important, he said, for its use of multi-sensory techniques and for establishing the physical self as a basis of consciousness [source: UCL News].
 He added that "projecting" oneself onto a virtual body could have wide-ranging applications in producing more authentic virtual reality and video game simulations or in improving remotely performed surgeries [source: UCL News].

-For more information about OBEs and other related topics, please check out the links on the next page.
+For more information about OBEs and other related topics, please check out the links below.